Paris attacks: A year of grief, anger, change

 'Bloody battlefield'

-Denys Plaud was also at the Bataclan that night.
+Denys Plaud was also at the Bataclan on the night of the attacks.
 He credits his survival to the fact that, when the attackers burst in, he was up on the balcony where there was more room to move to the music.

 "I love to dance, and that saved my life," he told CNN days after his escape from the Bataclan.
 "It meant I was not in the direct line of fire from the terrorists' machine guns."